vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ## Network Connectivity ##

-VCH Admin checks connectivity on the public network by attempting to connect from the virtual container host to docker.io and google.com.
-VCH Admin only checks the public network connection.
+VCH Admin checks connectivity on the external network by attempting to connect from the virtual container host to docker.io and google.com.
+VCH Admin only checks the external network connection.
 It does not check other networks, for example the bridge, management, client, or container networks.

 ### Error ###